 Important: If your income changes significantly, you should report your change in income to Connect for Health Colorado so that your monthly premium can be adjusted.

 If you have an offer of health insurance from your job, you will most likely not be eligible for financial help to lower your monthly premiums through Connect for Health Colorado.
-However, most Coloradans are still able to purchase a plan through Connect for Health Colorado.
+However, members of your family who have the option enroll on your job’s health plan might qualify for financial help on our marketplace and are encouraged to apply.

 If your family size changes, you should report the change to Connect for Health Colorado.
 A change in your family size qualifies you for a special enrollment period.